2023 Women's Under-19 EURO semi-final round-up: Netherlands 0-1 Spain, France 2-3 Germany (aet) | Women's Under-19

 Article summary

-Spain sunk the Netherlands, while Germany downed France in extra time to set up the final at Den Dreef Stadium on Sunday.
+Spain beat the Netherlands, while Germany overcame France in extra time to set up the final at Den Dreef Stadium on Sunday.

 Article top media content